natearn/anyon-shopping-cart/README.md

 This is my first redux application, and I may have been a bit over-zealous with the architecture.

 I could keep working on this for hours.
 I'd like to add proptypes and more tests, but I've already spent too much time on this.
 It's been fun.

+Some project organization decision were made by create-react-app (like the flat `src` directory).

 ## Usage

-!!
-I'm having issues with the build files right now.
-I would recommend running the dev server instead. !!
+I haven't really looked at deployment procedures from create-react-app, so I'm hoping that you're familiar with the tool.

 ### with Docker

 from the project root directory:

-`./start.sh` then `yarn build`
+`./start.sh` then `yarn start`

-then open `build/index.html` with your browser.
+then open `localhost:3000` in your browser.

 ### with NPM